-- 40. The Applicant filed the NOI on July 11, 2024.
-Therefore, pursuant to s.50.4(8) of the BIA, the Applicant will be deemed to have been assigned into bankruptcy on August 10, 2024 (Saturday) if an extension of time is not granted by that date. - 41.
-As described above, the Applicant will require the extension of time to allow it to, among other things, continue the orderly restructuring of its business operations, and to negotiate with various creditors (including secured creditors, CRA, and unsecured creditors). - 42.
+40. The Applicant has an extension to September 24, 2024.
+Therefore, pursuant to s.50.4(8) of the BIA, the Applicant will be deemed to have been assigned into bankruptcy if an extension of time is not granted by that date.

+- 41. As described above, the Applicant will require the extension of time to allow it to, among other things, continue the orderly restructuring of its business operations, and to negotiate with various creditors (including secured creditors, CRA, and unsecured creditors). - 42.
 The Applicant has acted in good faith and with due diligence prior to filing the NOI, and continues to do so in order to present a viable proposal to its creditors.
 The Applicant is not aware of any creditor that would be materially prejudiced if the extension is granted.